INSaFLU/insaflu_docs/docs/data_analysis.rst

 	This script substitutes positions with a low depth of coverage in a Multiple Sequence Alignment (MSA) with 'N'.
 The depth of coverage value below which the process masks positions is user-selected (see  “User-defined parameters”).
 It will not mask gaps/indels contained in the aligned sequences.

-	-i: input FASTA file that contains a MAFFT nucleotide alignment enrolling the reference sequence (first sequence of the alignment) and Snippy-derived consensus sequence(s) to be masked.
+	-i: input FASTA file that contains a MAFFT nucleotide alignment enrolling the reference sequence (first sequence of the alignment) and consensus sequence(s) to be masked.

 	-df: the coverage files (.depth) generated through Snippy